cair/GraphTsetlinMachine/README.md

 ## Tutorial

 In this tutorial, you create graphs for the Noisy XOR problem and then train and test the Graph Tsetlin Machine on these.
-You have four kinds of graphs, shown below:
+You have four kinds of graphs.
+These are organized into two classes (_Y=0_ and _Y=1_), shown below:

 <p align="center">
   <img width="60%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/NoisyXOR.png">
 </p>

-Each node has one of two properties: **A** or **B**.
-If both of the nodes in a graph have the same property, the graph is given the class label _Y=0_.
+Observe how each node in a graph has one of two properties: **A** or **B**.
+If both of the graph's nodes have the same property, the graph is given the class label _Y=0_.
 Otherwise, it is given the class label _Y=1_.
-The task of the Graph Tsetlin Machine is to assign the correct class label to each type of graph, when the labels used for training are noisy.
+The task of the Graph Tsetlin Machine is to assign the correct class label to each graph, when the labels used for training are noisy.

 ### Initialization